Software Development Team Structure

 • A BA identifies the existing problem and describes what solution to implement.
 An SA reviews the project objectives and states how to implement the solution in an app.

 • System analysis is an area of business analysis.
-Thus, in many teams, a business analyst plays the role of system analyst.
+Thus, in many teams, a business analyst plays the role of a system analyst.

 Note: Business analysis is critical for decision-making when launching your startup.
 A business analyst may help you choose a potentially profitable niche, define steps to launch your business, or pivot if needed.
 A project manager skilled in market research and analysis may play the role of a business analyst.
 However, if a project manager has never worked with similar tasks, this may be inefficient.
 Consider hiring a separate business analyst or outsourcing business analysis to a dependable partner.